technyon/nuki_hub/README.md

 - User: Pick a username to enable HTTP authentication for the Web Configuration, Set to "#" to disable authentication.
 - Password/Retype password: Pick a password to enable HTTP authentication for the Web Configuration.
-- Use Digest Authentication (more secure): Enable to use HTTP Digest Authentication instead of HTTP Basic Authentication.
-Digest authentication is more secure, especially over unencrypted (HTTP) connections.
+- HTTP Authentication type: Select from Basic, Digest or Form based authentication.
+Digest authentication is more secure than Basic or Form based authentication, especially over unencrypted (HTTP) connections.
+Form based authentication works best with password managers.
+Note: Firefox seems to have issues with basic authentication.

 #### Nuki Lock PIN / Nuki Opener PIN